All continuing students will remain on the same fee rate as when first enrolled on the programme.

 Students interrupting shall not be liable for tuition fees until their re-calculated anniversary of enrolment.

 The Student Charter is produced in partnership with the University & the Student Union.
 The Student Charter provides details of the clear rights and responsibilities of staff and students.
-The Charter encapsulates what we; staff and students, can expect from each other and what we owe each other, and describes the contract between staff and students.

 Help and guidance for students arriving from overseas.

 For information relating to Postgraduate loans for this academic year, please see the attached leaflet.
 These loans are available for both full-time and part-time Masters’ students; eligibility criteria applies.